 The Bottom Line

-The S9X1 has a few attractive design features, including the secondary heat exchanger that extracts more energy from the combustion process than a non-condensing furnace.
-That means you get more heat from the same amount of fuel and better efficiency.
+Another great feature with this furnace is the condensing operation.
+It has a secondary heat exchanger that extracts more energy from the flue gasses, so you get more heat from the same amount of fuel.

 In Depth Review

 Trane S9V2-VS Product Specifications

 - Cabinet is protected with a heavy-duty powder paint

 - The primary and secondary heat exchangers are stainless steel for increased heat and corrosion resistance